-Our executive offices are located at 600 Hale Street, Prides Crossing, Massachusetts 01965.
-To accommodate the growth in our business, we recently expanded our offices and believe that the property is suitable for the foreseeable future.
-Each of our Affiliates leases office space in the city or cities in which it conducts business.
+Our headquarters and principal offices are located at 600 Hale Street, Prides Crossing, Massachusetts 01965; we believe that the property is suitable for the foreseeable future.
+In connection with our international initiatives, we have offices in Sydney, Australia; London, England; and Toronto, Canada.
+In addition, each of our Affiliates leases office space in the city or cities in which it conducts business.